This document includes the following topics:

 In Microsoft Word: open a file, select "Save as ...", then "Plain Text (*.txt)", then "Save".
 In the "File Conversion" dialog box click "Other encoding" and choose "Unicode (UTF-8)".

 The popular freeware program Notepad++ also provides encoding conversion.
 Open a file, select the "Encoding" menu, then choose "Convert to UTF-8".
 (The built-in Microsoft Notepad will also save files as UTF-8, but it automatically inserts a BOM at the beginning of the file -- which is not ideal.)

-When HTML pages are generated by various SDA programs, the charset information stored with the dataset will be taken into account so the pages can be displayed correctly in a browser.
-Usually the charset information will be used to write a meta tag in the head element of an HTML page.
+When HTML pages are generated by various SDA programs, the charset information stored with the dataset (if any) will be taken into account so the pages can be displayed correctly in a browser.
+The charset information will be used to write a meta tag in the head element of an HTML page.
 For example:

 Here is an example of specifying a charset and a lang attribute in the global section of a DDL file:

 When SDA programs write HTML, the dataset’s lang will be written as an attribute of the main HTML tag.
 For example:

 title = French Canadian Study charset = utf-8 lang = fr-CA

 A two-character language code like 'fr' represents the generic language.
 An optional subfield can be added, to indicate a regional dialect.
 (Even finer variations -- with longer "lang" codes -- are occasionally found.)
 In the example above "fr-CA" indicates that the language is French, as spoken in Canada.
 However, unless you have a compelling reason to distinguish between regional dialects of a given language you should always use the generic language code.